giantswarm/docs/src/content/advanced/labelling-workload-clusters/index.md

 The output of [`gsctl show cluster`]({{< relref "/ui-api/gsctl/show-cluster" >}}) will contain all labels currently attached to the selected cluster.

-## Working with workload cluster labels using the Giant Swarm API
+## Working with workload cluster labels using the Giant Swarm REST API

 Workload cluster labels of clusters with workload cluster release v{{% first_aws_nodepools_version %}} and above for AWS are returned by executing a [getClusters](/api/#operation/getClusters) request.
 The field `labels` of suitable workload clusters contains the labels currently attached to the cluster.